haran2001/CS252_assignment/README.md

     ```
     gcc Q21.c -o Q21
     ```
-3. To run the assignment go to the terminal and find the directory that contains the compiled file.
+3. To run the binary go to the terminal and find the directory that contains the compiled file.
 4. Run the program from the terminal using
     ```
     ./Q21